 We have not established a marketing or distribution channel for either RIGScan CR or Lymphoseek.
-We anticipate initiating such discussions as we move forward with the clinical development.
-We have had initial discussions with parties who may be interested in marketing and distribution of these products; however, such discussions to date have been preliminary in nature and have not resulted in any definitive arrangements at this time.
-We have engaged a third party business development firm to assist us in identifying a potential development and commercialization partner for our RIGS technology; however, at this time, we have not extended the scope of this firm's engagement to include identifying a partner for Lymphoseek as we intend to manage development and at least the initial stages of commercialization internally.
+We anticipate initiating such discussions as we continue to move forward with clinical development.
+We have had initial discussions with parties who may be interested in marketing and distribution of these products; however, such discussions to date have been preliminary in nature and have not resulted in any definitive arrangements.
+With respect to RIGScan CR, we believe there are development milestones that can be achieved prior to the need for significant capital investment in RIGScan CR such as preparing the request for a SPA and completing a final protocol review.
+However, we continue to believe it will be necessary for Neoprobe to identify a development partner or an alternative funding source in order to prepare for and to fund the pivotal clinical testing that will be necessary to gain marketing clearance for RIGScan CR.
+At the present time, while we have parties who have indicated an interest in entering into a development relationship, we do not believe these efforts will result in a definitive partnership until at least a positive SPA is obtained.
 We cannot assure you that we will be able to secure marketing and distribution partners for RIGS or Lymphoseek, or if secured, that such arrangements will result in significant sales of either product.

-Both of our blood flow measurement devices, the Quantix/ND and Quantix/OR have received marketing clearance in the in the U.S. and the EU and certain other global markets.
-Our goal is to ensure sales and distribution coverage through third parties of substantially all of the U.S. and EU and selective markets in the rest of the world.
-To that end, we have put in place a master distributor arrangement covering the major markets in the EU and are working with a number of independent sales organizations to ensure coverage of major markets within the U.S. In addition, we have distribution arrangements in place covering major portions of the Pacific Rim and Central and South America.
+Both of our blood flow measurement devices, the Quantix/ND and Quantix/OR have received marketing clearance in the U.S. and the EU and certain other foreign markets.
+Our goal is to ensure sales and distribution coverage through third parties of substantially all of the U.S., the EU, the Pacific Rim of Asia and selective markets in the rest of the world.
+Currently, we have in place or have executed or reached agreement in principle with distributors and/or master distributors for the Quantix/OR covering the United States, all major market countries in the European Union as well substantially all countries that comprise the Pacific Rim of Asia.
+In addition, we have distribution arrangements in place covering major portions of Central and South America.

 The initial negative response to the original Quantix/OR system strained many of our distributor relationships; however, we are heartened by the distributor response to the changes and improvements we have made to the Quantix/OR system.
 Despite the difficulties we have encountered, our underlying belief in the market need for a reliable system to measure blood flow has not been dampened.
-We continue to believe strongly in the blood flow market and believe the recently completed changes to our Quantix/OR system will lead to the successful launch of a competitive product in early 2005.
+We continue to believe strongly in the blood flow market and believe the redesigned Quantix/OR system will generate increasing sales in 2006 and beyond.